-However, it is not impossible to see Aurora Borealis in Oslo.
+However, it is not impossible to see the Aurora Borealis in Oslo.
 In fact, between August and September 2015 there were very intense solar storms that made it possible to see the Northern Lights in Stavanger and Bergen.

-In any case, you need to be very lucky to see the Northern Lights at this latitude, so I wouldn’t recommend visiting Oslo just with the intention of Seeing the Aurora.
-But, if you visit Oslo, don’t forget to turn on the Aurora notifications from your app, just in case.
+In any case, you need to be very lucky to see the Northern Lights at this latitude, so I wouldn’t recommend visiting Oslo just with the intention of seeing the Aurora.
+But, if you do visit Oslo, don’t forget to turn on the Aurora notifications from your app, just in case.

 BEST NORTHERN LIGHTS TOURS IN NORWAY

-- Lofoten: Aurora Tours are usually accompanied by photo tours to capture the beauty of the landscapes of the Lofoten Islands.
+- Lofoten: Aurora tours are usually accompanied by photo tours to capture the beauty of the landscapes of the Lofoten Islands.